ericchan24/keep_up_with_the_news/README.md

 The scripts are run daily using the job scheduler Cron.

-Here is a link to my [blog post](https://ericchan24.github.io/automation/cron/email/web%20scraping/2019/11/30/Keep-Up-With-the-News-Using-Python/){:target="_blank"}
+Here is a link to my <a href="https://ericchan24.github.io/automation/cron/email/web%20scraping/2019/11/30/Keep-Up-With-the-News-Using-Python/" target="_blank">blog post!</a>
 about the project.